junxit/us-congress-bills-117/metadata.md

 - 2022-03-18 — Introduced in House
 - 2022-03-18 — Introduced in House
 - 2022-03-18 — Referred to the House Committee on Veterans' Affairs.
+- 2022-04-06 — Committee Consideration and Mark-up Session Held.
+- 2022-04-06 — Ordered to be Reported by Voice Vote.
+- 2022-11-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-11-29 — Considered under suspension of the rules. (consideration: CR H8607-8609; text: CR H8607-8608)
+- 2022-11-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7158.
+- 2022-11-29 — Mr. Takano moved to suspend the rules and pass the bill, as amended.
+- 2022-12-01 — Passed/agreed to in House: Pursuant to section 5 of H. Res.
+1499, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
+4601, as amended; H.R.
+4772, as amended; H.R.
+4899; H.R.
+5943, as amended; H.R.
+7158, as amended; H.R.
+8203; H.R.
+9308; and S. 3825; and the following resolutions were agreed to under suspension of the rules: H. Res.
+744, as amended; and H. Res.
+922, as amended.(consideration: CR H8696-8700; text: CR H8697-8698)
+- 2022-12-01 — Pursuant to section 5 of H. Res.
+1499, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
+4601, as amended; H.R.
+4772, as amended; H.R.
+4899; H.R.
+5943, as amended; H.R.
+7158, as amended; H.R.
+8203; H.R.
+9308; and S. 3825; and the following resolutions were agreed to under suspension of the rules: H. Res.
+744, as amended; and H. Res.
+922, as amended. (consideration: CR H8696-8700; text: CR H8697-8698)
+- 2022-12-01 — Pursuant to the provisions of H. Res.
+1499, proceedings on H.R.
+7158 are considered vacated.